bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 experiment name to the identifier.
 For example, an experimental implementation based on draft-hurst-quic-rtp-tunnelling-00 which uses extension features not registered with the appropriate IANA registry might identify itself as "qrt-h00-extension-foo".
-Note that any label MUST conform to the "token" syntax defined in Section 3.2.6 of {{!RFC7230}}.
+Note that any label MUST conform to the "token" syntax defined in Section 5.7.2 of {{HTTP-SEMANTICS}}.
 Experimenters are encouraged to coordinate their experiments.

 # Security Considerations